opensumi/docs/docs/integrate/quick-start/lite.en.md

 ### File Services

-Different from full-featured IDEs such as container and electron versions, pure front-end versions of IDEs generally serve a vertical, specific scenario, such as code viewing, codereview, etc. The corresponding underlying capabilities are service-oriented.
+Different from full-featured IDEs including container and electron versions, pure front-end versions of IDEs generally serve a vertical, specific scenario, such as code viewing, codereview, etc. The corresponding underlying capabilities are service-oriented.
 And since the browser itself does not have a file system, it needs an external data source to provide and maintain the file information.
-In the pure front-end version, we need developers to implement the following two methods to support the underlying code viewing capabilities.
+In the pure front-end version, we need developers to implement the following two methods to support the underlying code viewing capabilities:

-Translated with www.DeepL.com/Translator (free version)

 > File Location：`web-lite/file-provider/http-file-service.ts`

 - `readDir(uri: Uri): Promise<Array<{type: ‘tree’ | ‘leaf’, path: string}>>`：return directory structure information
 - `readFile(uri: Uri, encoding?: string): Promise<string>`：return file contents

 Implementing the above two methods enables IDE capabilities in read-only mode.
 If you want to support code editing capabilities, you also need to implement the following three methods:

 - `updateFile(uri: Uri, content: string, options: { encoding?: string; newUri?: Uri; }): Promise<void>`
 - `createFile(uri: Uri, content: string, options: { encoding?: string; }): Promise<void>`
 - `deleteFile(uri: Uri, options: { recursive?: boolean }): Promise<void>`

-After the code is modified, the corresponding method will be called to synchronize the code to the server end of the integration side.
-After that, the browser side will cache new code in memory, and invalid it after refreshing.
+After the code is modified, the corresponding method will be called to synchronize to the server end of the integration side.
+After that, the browser side will cache a new code in memory, and invalid it after refreshing.

 ## Extension Declaration

-As there is no file system in the pure front-end environment, the list of installed extensions and their corresponding details cannot be obtained through the logic of extension scanning, which needs to be declared in advance at integration time.
+Since there is no file system in the pure front-end environment, the list of installed extensions and their corresponding details cannot be obtained through the logic of extension scanning, which needs to be declared in advance at integration time.

-When pure front-end plugins are added to the plugin marketplace, a copy of the required resources will be automatically synchronized to oss (you need to enable the configuration`{ “enableOpenSumiWebAssets”: true }`, after that when building extensions, it will automatically generate the directory list file, sumi-meta.json, which needs to be hosted .jso).
-Therefore, to use a plugin uploaded to the plugin marketplace in an intranet environment, you only need to declare the id and version of the target plugin in the plugin list, and the rest of the logic has been smoothed out:
+When pure front-end extensions are added to the extension marketplace, a copy of the required resources will be automatically synchronized to oss (you need to enable the configuration`{ “enableOpenSumiWebAssets”: true }`, after that when building extensions, it will automatically generate the directory list file, sumi-meta.json, which needs to be hosted).
+Therefore, to employ extensions uploaded to the extension marketplace in an intranet environment, you only need to declare the target extension's id and version in the extension list, and the rest of the logic has been smoothed out:

-Translated with www.DeepL.com/Translator (free version)

 > File Location：`web-lite/extension/index.ts`